carl0104/comp826_mobile_system_development/README.md

 ![192138](images/192138.png) <br>
 After the Android virtual device has started, click the green 'Run app' button or use the shortcut 'Shift + F10' to launch the application. <br>
 ![192537](images/192537.png) <br>
+The detailed demonstration video has been uploaded to YouTube.
+Here is the link: https://youtube.com/shorts/fEAX3Xcorvs?feature=share <br>